Ten Commandments Of ETF Investing

 - Distributions: Consideration of distributions can be important for any investor seeking current income, but this metric can also shed some light on the efficiency with which an ETF is managed.
 ETFs generally offer enhanced tax efficiency relative to mutual funds, as capital gains distributions are less frequent within the ETF structure.
 So reviewing the distribution history can be a worthwhile step in the comparison process, with ETFs that haven’t made capital gains distributions being more attractive.
 Again, this information is generally available from the issuer web sites: for example, the history for QQQQ shows that no capital gains distributions have been made recently–a good sign for investors.

 - Yield: When hunting for current return, navigating through the features of each ETF can be a tricky task.
-Most issuers present the 30-day SEC yield for each fund, a standardized metric that gives an apples-to-apples comparison of the yield that investors can expect.
+Most issuers present the 30-day SEC yield for each fund, a standardized metric that gives an apples-to-apples comparison of the yield that investors can expect [see this article for a good rundown of the various yield metrics associated with ETFs].

 - Structure: As discussed above, the structure utilized by an ETF can have an impact on the ultimate risk/return profile achieved, so it’s worth figuring out whether each potential investment is packaged as a UIT, ETN, grantor trust, or some other structure.